Fun Things to Do Just Outside Philadelphia

 Go to the Essex County Cherry Blossom Festival

 You've probably heard of Washington D.C.'s famed cherry blossoms, but did you know New Jersey has the largest cherry blossom collection in the country?
 With more than 2,700 spring-blooming trees, the Essex County Cherry Blossom Festival is a breathtaking excursion to Branch Brook Park in Belleville and Newark.
-The festival is an hour and a half from Clarksboro — bring a picnic and light jacket, and plan to spend the day taking in the scenery.
+The festival is an hour and a half from Clarksboro — bring a picnic and light jacket, and plan to spend the day taking a walking tour of the stunning scenery.

 Head to the Philadelphia Flower Show

 Each year, the Pennsylvania Horticultural Society puts on the Philadelphia Flower Show, attracting global visitors, gardeners and tourists alike.
 Professional designers and florists create one-of-a-kind outdoor displays according to the year's theme, with interactive demonstrations and events.
-When you're not looking at the unbelievable floral arrangements, you can grab a bite to eat or shop vendors at the indoor market for handcrafted goods and gardening equipment.
+When you're not looking at the unbelievable floral arrangements, you can grab a bite to eat or shop vendors at the indoor venue for handcrafted goods and gardening equipment with a farmer's market feel.

 Enjoy the Season at Philadelphia South/Clarksboro KOA Holiday

-As KOA's only New Jersey campground, Philadelphia South/Clarksboro KOA Holiday is your basecamp for all your local travels.
+As KOA's only New Jersey campground, Philadelphia South/Clarksboro KOA Holiday is your basecamp for all your local East Coast travels.
 Whether you're here for the weekend or looking for a long-term stay, you'll love the on-site amenities, including a pool, catch and release fishing pond, bicycle rentals and KampK9® for your four-legged friend.
-Learn more about lodging options and start planning your seasonal escape today!
+Learn more about lodging options available year-round.
+Pick up the phone or make a reservation online to start planning your seasonal escape!